williambcosta/godot-touch-camera-2d/README.md

 A work around, is to manipulate the event's position before calling the camera's method, adding the node's position to the event's position.
-But you'll have to test it well to see if it's behaving properly.
+But you'll have to test it well to see if it behaves properly.

 ### Emulating touch from mouse

-If you need to emulate touch from mouse and the  **Handle Mouse Events** are set to true, it causes a issue while moving the camera.
+If you need to emulate touch from mouse and the  **Handle Mouse Events** are set to true, it causes an issue while moving the camera.

 The engine will trigger the camera's `_unhandled_input(event: InputEvent)` twice, one for the mouse and one for the emulated touch.
 For zoom action